syncfusion/blazor-docs/src/charts/chart/trend-lines.md

 Forecasting can be classified into two types as follows

-Forward Forecasting
-Backward Forecasting
+Forward Forecasting and Backward Forecasting

 **Forward Forecasting**

-The value set for ForwardForecast is used to determine the distance moving towards the future trend.
+The value set for [`ForwardForecast`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartTrendline.html#Syncfusion_Blazor_Charts_ChartTrendline_ForwardForecast) is used to determine the distance moving towards the future trend.

 {% aspTab template="chart/trendlines", sourceFiles="forward-forecast.razor" %}